Don’t risk HMRC fines.

 Most musicians can usually be sorted out into one of these three categories:

 The lines can blur, but the bottom line is that if you fall into either 2 or 3, then you should be paying tax on your earnings.
 You’ll be required by law to register with HMRC and complete a Self Assessment tax return at the end of each tax year.
 After registering, you’ll be given access to an online platform.
 From here, you can make an annual tax payment for your National Insurance and Income Tax – but only if you’ve earned over the minimum tax allowance threshold.

 But are things different if you’re part of a band?
 Well, unless your group is tied together under a contract, label or limited company, then you’ll still count as separate sole traders by HMRC.
 Each member must file their taxes individually.

 As we already mentioned, you pay both National Insurance and Income Tax through a Self Assessment tax return.
-If you are earning over £6,725 (from July 2022), you’ll owe class 2 National Insurance, and if you earn over £12,570, you’ll also owe class 4 National Insurance contributions alongside income tax.
+If you are earning over £11,908 (£12,570 from April 2023), you’ll owe class 2 National Insurance, and if you earn over £12,570, you’ll also owe class 4 National Insurance contributions alongside income tax.

 HMRC will calculate how much Income Tax you need to pay based on the following:

 As a self-employed musician you’ll be solely responsible for keeping a record of your earnings.
 You must also ensure that you pay the correct tax to HMRC based on your income.

 Keeping detailed records of your finances and earnings will make filing your Self Assessment tax return much easier, as well as potentially saving you money in the long run.
 Be aware that if you don’t declare all your earnings, you can land in hot water with HMRC and be liable to pay some hefty fines!

 Being self-employed means that you get the benefit of claiming back some costs through expenses.
 And there are a lot available for musicians.